 Farmer Ground Flour, New York (grower, miller)

-Grist and Toll, California (mill)
+Grist and Toll, California (miller)

-Homestead Gristmill, Texas (mill)
+Homestead Gristmill, Texas (miller)

 Maine Grains, Skowhegan, Maine (re-localizing grain production and milling)

 Neighbor’s Mill, Harrison, Arkansas (miller)

 New American Stone Mills, Vermont (miller)

 Palouse Heritage, Washington (grower)